Home Care Instructions after

 Surgery Date: _____________________________________________

-This handout will review the care you need to follow once you are home.
+This handout will go over the care you need to follow once you are home.
 If you

 have any questions or concerns, please ask your nurse or doctor.
 Our staff is here